quickwit-oss/quickwit/docs/deployment/kubernetes/glasskube.md

 1. Install `kubectl` and `glasskube` cli.

-To install `kubectl` locally, you can refere to [this documentation](https://kubernetes.io/docs/tasks/tools/#install-kubectl).
+To install `kubectl` locally, you can refer to [this documentation](https://kubernetes.io/docs/tasks/tools/#install-kubectl).

 To install `glasskube` cli locally, you can refer to [this documentation](https://glasskube.dev/docs/getting-started/install) and choose the right installation options according to your operating system.